 Reproductive Rights: Law and History

 Procreation -- or the ability to reproduce offspring -- is as basic as human life itself.
 Even so, the decision whether to procreate, or bring a pregnancy to full term, was not always a constitutionally protected right given to couples who engaged in sexual activity.
-And it remains a controversial subject, mired in politics, and one that is still developing.
+It remains a controversial subject, mired in politics, and one that is still developing.

 Learn about the history of reproductive rights law below, including information about abortion access, contraceptives, and related matters.